skn0012/cse15l-lab-reports/week-7-lab-report.md

 1. I logged into the ieng6 server by typing *ssh cs15lwi23aiz@ieng6.ucsd.edu* into the terminal.
 2. To clone the repository:
    1. I went to the forked repository page done in **Setup**, clicked 'Code', clicked 'SSH', then copied the key.
 The page looked like this and the string circled in red is what I copied: <img width="674" alt="image" src="https://user-images.githubusercontent.com/122576334/221092172-6b79fa99-be30-4519-827c-ea25c851c353.png">
-   2. Going back to VSCode, I typed 'git clone ', pressed *Ctrl + V* to paste the copied key, and then pressed enter.
+   2. Going back to VSCode, I typed 'git clone ', pressed <Ctrl + V> to paste the copied key, and then pressed <Enter>.
 The terminal looked like this:
    <img width="562" alt="image" src="https://user-images.githubusercontent.com/122576334/221092863-85d4a7d1-4644-4be2-8896-76035cabf5af.png">
+3. To run the test:
+   1. I typed *cd lab7* and pressed <Enter> to change the directory to lab7.
-3. To test the ListExamples.java file, I copied 'javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java'
+   2. I copied and pasted 'javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java' from the Week 3 Lab page and pressed <Enter> to compile all the java files.
+   3. Afterward, I copied and pasted 'java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore" from the same Lab page and pressed <Enter> to run the test.